SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 On this fun adventure, you will spend around 4 hours sampling some of the area's best craft brews in the Fisherman's Wharf and North Beach districts.

-You will get the chance to stop and sample at three breweries.
+You will get the chance to tour a craft brewery and stop and sample at three popular beer bars.
 As you sip, you will also learn all about the history of craft beers in both SF and California.

-It's a great way to get to know some of our top district as well as our hot craft brewery scene.
+It's a great way to get to know some of our top districts as well as our hot artisanal brewery scene.

 >> Visit Viator to check for ticketing availability